pulumi/docs/content/blog/year-in-review-2024/index.md

 # of the content of the post, which is useful for targeting search results or
 # social-media previews.
 This field is required or the build will fail the
 # linter test.
 Max length is 160 characters.
-meta_desc: Pulumi 2024: Innovation, growth, and community.
-Discover ESC, Insights 2.0, Copilot, Kubernetes Operator, Drift Detection, and more from a transformative year!
+meta_desc: "Pulumi 2024: Innovation, growth, and community.
+Discover ESC, Insights 2.0, Copilot, Kubernetes Operator, Drift Detection, and more from a transformative year!"

 # The meta_image appears in social-media previews and on the blog home page.
 A
 # placeholder image representing the recommended format, dimensions and aspect